deusg/lyrics-generator/README.md

 2. Follow the prompts to enter words representing something red, something blue, something you love, and a verb.
 3. The script will generate personalized song lyrics based on your inputs and display them for you to enjoy.

-Feel free to modify the script or incorporate it into your own projects for additional customization!

 ## Credits
 This project was inspired by the book "_Creative Coding in Python_" (Chapter 1, Page 33).